 A tiny little caveat: While this app is free to use, the best features are locked behind a paywall.
 You’ll need to go Pro if you intend to take advantage of the more advanced functionality.
 Even so, it remains one of the most popular iPhone photo editors in the world.

-Free photo editor Fotor (for Windows or web browsers) is an excellent tool with an extremely easy-to-understand UI that makes it simple to use.
+Try the free photo editor Fotor (for Windows or web browsers) – an excellent tool with an extremely easy-to-understand UI that makes it simple to use.
 Considering how choppy some browser-based programs can be, Fotor’s performance is fantastic and won’t hog system resources—which can cause your computer to start chugging along like a broken locomotive and waste precious time.

 While Fotor lacks any actual art features such as a paintbrush, and is not suitable for really high-end effects like other apps in this list, it does what it does very well and is good for general photo editing for those who don’t need advanced functions.